joostiphone/MacOS-USB-Installer/README.md

 ![alt test](/Pictures/USB-Big-Sur.png)

-# Why create a USB installer:
+# Why creating a USB installer:

 There are mainly 3 reasons I can think of to have a USB installer prepared:
 -	Have a USB-stick ready (with your pre-made EFI) to install MacOS on a fresh system.